 Copied to Clipboard

-Eczema is one of the most common skin conditions in the United States.
+Atopic dermatitis, or eczema, is one of the most common skin conditions in the United States.
 According to the National Eczema Association, more than 10% of the country's population suffers from some form of eczema.

 At Bodewell, we want to help you better understand this condition so you can manage it effectively.
 In this article, we share common causes of eczema, the best ways to treat it, and how to prevent eczema flare-ups so you can enjoy more good skin days.